 Equipment to the value of $300 including two new record players was provided by the Mothers Club and library books to the value of $560 were provided by the School Committee.
 The boundary fence was re-wired, heat and lighting were provided in the annex being used as a classroom in the Infant Room block and a second portable classroom provided to cope with the net enrolment which by September had passed the 720 mark.

 The years 1968-69 were notable because of the formation of the Frankston State School Co-operative Society, to finance the building of a Central Library, and also because of the actual erection of the Central Library.
-The chairman of the Co-operative Society was Mr. Brian Jackson, the Secretary-Treasurer was Mr. John Vanselow.
+The chairman of the Co-operative Society was Mr. Brian Jackson and the Secretary-Treasurer was Mr. John Vanselow.
 The firm of D B Tincknell Pty Ltd built the Library, the contract price being $10,456.
-Heating installed by the Gas & Fuel Corporation at a cost of $750.
-The total cost was therefore $11,206.
-Of this amount the Education Department provided $6,000 by special grant and the balance was met by the Mothers Club and the Co-operative Society.
+Heating was installed by the Gas & Fuel Corporation at a cost of $750.
+The total cost was $11,206.
+Of this amount, the Education Department provided $6,000 by special grant and the balance was met by the Mothers Club and the Co-operative Society.
 The Mothers Club undertook the responsibility of meeting quarterly repayments due to the ANZ Bank Ltd, which loaned $4,300 to the Co-operative Society.
-The Education Department also provided $600 in special grants towards the cost of books to stock the library and this amount was supplemented by voluntary donations from parents, and by donations from the Mothers club, Frankston Rotary Club, Frankston Apex Club, Frankston Little Athletics Club, the Soroptomists Club, and Frankston Lions Club and from interested citizens of Frankston.
+The Education Department also provided $600 in special grants towards the cost of books to stock the library and this amount was supplemented by voluntary donations from parents, and by donations from the Mothers Club, Frankston Rotary Club, Frankston Apex Club, Frankston Little Athletics Club, the Soroptomists Club, Frankston Lions Club and from interested citizens of Frankston.

 By the end of 1969 over $2,000 had been spent on books and the Library was fully functional.
-The building of the Central Library was completed on 17 April 1969, and was formally opened by the Minister of Education, Mr. L H Thompson, on 1 August 1969.
-Equipment purchased in the period 1968-1970 reveals the changing trends in educational method.
+The building of the Central Library was completed on 17 April 1969 and was formally opened by the Minister of Education, Mr. L H Thompson, on 1 August 1969.
+Equipment purchased in the period 1968-1970 reveals the changing trends in educational methods.
 Six television receivers were purchased, three record players, an additional tape-recorder and a good deal of science equipment for use in connection with the New Science Course.
 The trend towards programmed education is evident in the purchase of three SRA Laboratories, an IMP Kit, six sets of sequential maths equipment and similar equipment.

-Early in that year a letter was received from the Education Department to the effect that six new classrooms were to be built above the main school as a second story.
+The year 1970 also saw the first steps taken towards modernizing Frankston 1464.
+Early in that year, a letter was received from the Education Department to the effect that six new classrooms were to be built above the main school as a second story.
 This plan was later scrapped, and advice received that it was proposed to demolish the Infant Room block and replace it with a modern structure.
 About this time the Frankston City Council became interested in the school site with a view to extending the municipal buildings.
 Despite protracted negotiations between the Municipal Council, the Education Department and the School Committee, no final plan evolved for the future of the school.
-The main objection to the development of site was environmental as a resumption of the site would necessitate relocation of the school.
+The main objection to the development of the site was environmental as a resumption of the site would necessitate relocation of the school.
 Any relocation acceptable to the school committee would have had to be close to the existing site and meant alienation of parkland.

 In November 1972, the Central library was destroyed by fire and since then has been accommodated in a portable classroom.